Oriented Matroids and Combinatorial Neural Codes: Categories of codes, matroids, and rings

 A monomial $m$ is in the quotient if and only if for all $A = \pm [n] \setminus B$ where $B \in \cL(\cM\setminus g)$, either $y_g \mid m \cdot m_{xy}(A)$ or there exists covector $Z\in \cL(\cM)$ with $Z_g = -$ such that $m_{xy}^{(g)}(Z) \mid m \cdot m_{xy}(A)$.
 Suppose $ m \cdot m_{xy}(A) \in \langle y_g \rangle $.
 Then $y_g \mid m$ since $m_{xy}(A)$ is defined on the deletion by $g$; this implies that $m \in \langle y_g \rangle$.
 Suppose instead that $m \cdot m_{xy}(A) \in O_{g}(\cM)$.
 This implies that there is a covector $Z$ of $\cM$ with $Z_g = -$ such that $m_{xy}^{(g)}(Z) \mid m \cdot m_{xy}(A)$.
 By \cite[Prop 3.8.2 (b)]{bjorner1999oriented}, this implies that the support of $m$ is a covector of the matroid.
 Since $y_g \nmid m_{xy}(A)$, the support of $m$ must include $y_g$, implying that its support is a covector $B$ of $\cM$ with $B_g = -$.
 This implies $m \in O_{g}(\cM)$.
 We conclude that $\big((\langle y_g \rangle + O_g(\cM)):O(\cM\setminus g) \big)= \langle y_g \rangle + O_g(\cM)$.
 Specializing $y_g = 0$ leaves us with $O_g(\cM)$. \end{proof}

 One more step is needed to make the functor $\sfS$ work.
 The oriented matroid ideal $O(\cM)$ is a square-free monomial ideal; we take its Alexander dual (see e.g.\ \cite[Definition 1.35]{miller2004combinatorial}) to obtain $O(\cM)^\star$.
 This takes the oriented matroid ideal and swaps the role of topes and circuits; i.e.\ irreducible components now correspond to topes, and monomial generators to circuits.
-Let $\mathfrak{p}(W) = \langle x_e \mid W_e = +\rangle + \langle y_e \mid W_e = -\rangle$.
+Let $W$ be a tope and let $\mathfrak{p}(W) = \langle x_e \mid W_e = +\rangle + \langle y_e \mid W_e = -\rangle$.
 Then, for acyclic oriented matroids,

 The oriented matroid ring is then the quotient ring $k[\bx,\by]/O(\cM)^\star$.

 \begin{prop} Let $\OMatroid$ be defined as above.

 Let $\cM$ be an oriented matroid and $\phi:\cM_1\to\cM_2$ be a strong map of matroids with associated set map $f:E_1\cup \{\lop\}\to E_2\cup \{\lop\}$.